google/android-lint-performance-probe/README.md

   Also, be sure to start a new Gradle daemon for Lint; otherwise the old version of the tool could still be in use.
   This is easy to do by using the `--no-daemon` Gradle flag.

+- The tool may break after changes to Lint class/package names.
+  Please file an issue if the tool stops working for you after an AGP udpate.

 Notes and tips
 ---